NolanMelander/Remnants/README.md

 Sponsors:
 + Luke Powell

 Current Update (2/20/2017):
   Added a new world map, and UI Gamepad.

 Known Bugs:
   Player Sprite continues to walk in place when no action is being taken (Temporary fix put in place)
+  Graphics issue on WorldMap causes towns to be surounded by Green blocks (Working on fix)

 Other Info:
   This project was done for **CS246** at **BYU-I**.